magnet-tn/dwa15-fall2016-notes/02_PHP/02_Syntax.md

 	$total = ($pennies * $penny_value) + ($nickles * $nickle_value) + ($dimes * $dime_value) + ($quarters * $quarter_value);

     # Prepend a dollar sign
+	# In PHP the period is used to concatenate values
     # $total = "$".$total;
 	?>